varnish/tinykvm/README.md

 Creating 1000 guests without taking any of them down shows that the time is increasing when there are more virtual machines active, instead of just creating and destroying a single machine.
 Not particularly surprising.

 The memory usage is not particularly high, nor does the kernel create extra threads for these virtual machines.
+These VMs are sharing memory.

 Time spent creating new VMs